 Period products

 Period products like tampons, pads, or menstrual cups can sometimes trap sweat, blood, and urine, leading to an ammonia-like smell if they aren’t changed frequently enough.
-Using scented products can also irritate the vaginal mucosa and potentially contribute to odor.
+Using scented products can also irritate the vaginal mucosa and potentially contribute to an unpleasant odor.

 To minimize this risk, opt for unscented products and change them every four to six hours, or more often if needed.